mdahsanulkabir/proj-inventory-mgt-01/README.md

 # Getting Started with Singer Inventory Management

+Third party metal sheet bom and third party plastic bom can be used with higher order components.

 Notes: (December 29, 2022)  I yet don't know about Redux.
 After completing this project I will learn Redux and may replicate this project with Redux.